jaxtonmaez/Physics-Gravity-Simulator/README.md

 # Physics-Simulator

-The UserInterface.java contains the main class and is the driver, not the PhysDriver.java file.
+The UserInterface.java contains the main class and is the driver.

 The program writes the data to two files.
 The 'data.txt' file is a readable file with all the information labeled.
 The 'Mathematica'.txt is a file readable by Mathematica using the Import[file] command, which can then be plotted using